Canary long-eared bat

 The Canary long-eared bat (Plecotus teneriffae), also known as the Canary big-eared bat or Tenerife long-eared bat, is a species of vesper bat endemic to the Canary Islands.
-According to the IUCN, it is vulnerable to the risk of extinction.
-The species is primarily found in woodland habitat at elevations between 100 and 2300 m.
+According to the IUCN, it is critically endangered.
 It feeds mainly on moths.
 Roosting sites include caves, lava tubes and abandoned buildings.

 Taxonomy and etymology

 It was described as a new species in 1907 by British mammalogist Gerald Edwin Hamilton Barrett-Hamilton.
 He described it based on specimens in the British Museum of Natural History.
 The holotype had been collected by R. Gomez in April 1887 near the town of La Orotava.
 "R. Gomez" was likely Ramon Gomez, a local pharmacist who traded in medicines, old coins, and biological specimens from the Canary Islands.
 Its species name "teneriffae" is derived from Tenerife, which is one of the islands of the Canary Islands and the place where the holotype was collected.